xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ## Search

 Depending on the use-case searching for documents can be achieved as a search for documents _similar_ to a given snippet/document or as a _free-text search_.
 Both variants can then be run as a anonymous search or a search that is personalized.
 Personalization comes in two fashions, with a _user-id_ or by providing a interaction _history_.

+Personalized search is a search where the results of the search are reordered based on the interests of the users, this makes it especially useful for use-cases like a 'more like this' section.

 ### Similar documents